 My treatment with Julie came after a week of severe lower back pain.
 Because it was taking so long to heal, and had begun at the same time as a big change in family circumstances, I had a good idea there was an emotional component to the pain.

-Julie’s approach was to help me identify the core underlying emotions and beliefs…for me there was fear of an uncertain future and a conflict around doing what I “should” do as opposed to what I feel I want to do.
+Julie’s approach was to help me identify the core underlying emotions and beliefs…for me there was fear of an uncertain future and a conflict around doing what I “should” do, as opposed to what I feel I want to do.
 There was also guilt around this conflict and the feeling I didn’t deserve to do what I wanted.

 By the end of the session I felt lighter and had more clarity on what was going on in my mind and body.
 By that evening my back pain had lessened and by the next day I was moving normally again.
-I am confident it won’t take long to heal completely and I’m grateful to Julie for playing a part in that.
+I am confident it won’t take long to heal completely.
+I’m grateful to Julie for playing a part in that.

 I’ve come to realise that many (if not all) physical pain can have emotional issues as a root cause and/or keeping it going for long periods.
-Just dealing with the pain on a bodily level might provide some relief, but a holistic approach like Julie’s is the key to long lasting healing.
+Dealing with the pain on a bodily level might provide some relief, but a holistic approach like Julie’s is the key to long lasting healing.
 Thank you, Julie!